 Some managers responsible for training believe that participants will respond more fully and more truthfully when they respond anonymously.
-Not surprisingly, there is a very large body of academic research designed to test that belief.
-And, certainly, some results of that research support that belief--at least when the response calls for self disclosure about personal behavior.
+Not surprisingly, there is a substantial body of academic research designed to test that belief.
+And, certainly, some results of that research support that belief--at least when the response calls for self-disclosure about personal behavior.

 Nevertheless, there are other and better reasons for insisting that course evaluations not be anonymous.
 Having participants identify themselves:

 - Is the only way the evaluation can contribute to employee performance reviews or counseling.

 - Allows instructors to follow up questions or comments.